Pithikos/bootchain/README.md

 The below variables are visible from all bootstraps.

 ````
-TARGET             Relative path to the target file from the bootstrap.
+TARGET             Full path to the target file.

-TARGET_PATH        Path of the target without the target file.

-TARGET_FILE        The name of the target file.
+ROOT               Full path to bootchain directory.

 RETURN_VALUE       Every bootstrap after the bootstrap_wait function
                    gets this variable.
 To change this variable you simply